m50d/m50d.github.com/_posts/2015-11-16-my-five-years.md

 and this goes triple when just adopting Scala.
 I've found pair-programming the best way to learn, and probably the best way to teach.
-And for an experienced dev chomping at the bit to use advanced libraries or features, the most effective case is to be able to look at some code under review, and then demonstrate exactly how using an applicative functor (for example) is going to result in a concrete code saving.
+And for an experienced dev chomping at the bit to use advanced libraries or features, the most effective case you can make is to look at some code under review, and explain exactly how using an applicative functor (for example) would save lines of code.

 ## Notes